OchdasisjaSuppi/JH_JukeboxFramework/README.md

 # A mod framework for Jupiter Hell
-This framework can be used to add custom music to Jupiter Hell.
+This framework can be used to add custom music to Jupiter Hell.<br/>
-Listen to your favortie music while playing Jupiter Hell.

-## Music Documentation
 I added more documentation to the Sound.lua file to help identify where the music files are used in the game.

 ## Music File Format